Shoukat-Ali/Multi-threading/C_program/README.md

 One example illustrates the scenario where there are multiple consumer threads and one producer thread.
 The synchronization using mutexe and condition variable to manage access to a shared resource while the producer broadcasts a signal to all waiting consumer threads (```pthread_cond_broadcast()```) to indicate enough food is available for consumption.

 In one of the examples, the program demonstrates the use of **semaphores** to control access to a shared resource in a multi-threaded environment.
 It demonstrates a login system where a limited number of users can log in simultaneously, represented by threads.

+For now, the last example demonstrate producer-consumer problem using **semaphore** and **mutexe** to handle synchronization.
+Multiple producer and consumer threads access a shared buffer concurrently while ensuring data consistency and avoiding race conditions.